 1. Speaking Schools Australasia

-Speaking Schools Australasia offers a range of holiday workshops tailored to help children from Kindergarten to Year 7 sharpen their speaking skills and build confidence.
-These workshops cater to different levels and interests, ensuring there's something for everyone.
+Speaking Schools Australasia offers a range of holiday workshops tailored to help children from Kindergarten to Year 10 sharpen their speaking skills and build confidence.
+These lively and engaging workshops cater to different levels and interests, ensuring there's a program for every child.

-From beginner to advanced courses in public speaking and debating, each workshop is thoughtfully designed to match specific skill levels and goals.
+From beginner to advanced courses in public speaking and debating, each workshop is thoughtfully designed to match specific skills and goals.
 Students can enjoy a dynamic and supportive environment where they can learn, grow, and thrive!

 Cost: From $250+ | See Speaking Schools Australasia for costs.